Northbrook Speed Skating Club © ALL RIGHTS RESERVED.

 Is it an expensive sport?
 What will it cost me?

-For a full 6 month season, a novice skater fee is $1150 (less than $200 per month).
+For a full 6 month season, a novice skater fee is $1300.
 First year skaters have the option of paying for half a season at a time.
 Skaters who are in the higher groups pay a little more.
 Members must also join US Speedskating (roughly $30) and our state association ($15 for new skaters).
 Competitions are approximately $50.
 There are no additional coach fees.
 These fees are significantly lower than you will pay for other ice sports!
 Skaters/Parents are required to participate in additional fundraising activities which are necessary to offset the expenses of the club.

 When do you practice?

-We practice twice weekly: Tuesdays at 6:40pm and Thursdays at 5:00pm.
-We also offer dryland training on Mondays for skaters who are ready to take their skill to the next level.
+We practice twice weekly: Tuesdays at 7:00pm and Sundays at 6:55pm.
+We also offer dryland training twice weekly for skaters who are ready to take their skill to the next level.

 I can only make one night per week.
 Can I join as a part-time member?